LBHackney-IT/documents-api/docs/adr/0002-use-multipart-form-uploads-for-file-uploading.md

 ## Decision

 We decided to use the second option (multipart form uploads), for the following reason:
 - We do not want to expose any AWS links to outside parties.
-This ensures that all access to AWS resources is controlled by Hackney authentication mechanisms,
+This ensures that all access to AWS resources is controlled by Hackney authentication mechanisms.

 ## Consequences